 January 2019 Ian Chiu

 Desktop illumination is often an overlooked ergonomic aspect in a home office environment.
-This is especially the case when some of us have a multi-monitor setup that likely leaves little room for a task lamp.
+This is especially the case in a multi-monitor setup that may leave little room for a task lamp.
 Enter BenQ ScreenBar.
 Its bar-like design clamps to the top of a monitor and projects light downward to a wide area for true task lighting.
-Its hinge affords up to 20 degrees of rotation; that makes sure the ScreenBar is angled so there’s zero screen glare.
+Its hinge affords up to 20 degrees of rotation that ensures the ScreenBar is angled so there’s zero screen glare.

 The BenQ ScreenBar has an aluminium alloy body and comes with 4 touch-sensitive buttons: power, auto dimmer, hue adjustment and manual dimmer.
-It is also smart enough to remember your last used settings such as cooler temperature (2700 to 6500k) and brightness (up to 800 Lux at 45cm).
-Keep in mind the USB-powered task light is more geared towards desktop monitor as well as all-in-one.
-Razor-thin laptops with their almost non-existent screen bezels likely won’t work with the BenQ.
+It can also save your last used settings such as color temperature (2700 to 6500k) and brightness (up to 800 Lux at 45cm).
+Keep in mind the USB-powered task light by design is more geared towards desktop monitor as well as all-in-one.
+Razor-thin laptops with their almost non-existent screen bezels likely won’t work with this model.
 Also be prepared for the sticker shock.
 The ScreenBar starts at $99.
 The version with a more user-friendly desktop dial even retails for a whopping $150.

 Repurposing old vintage bottles has never been this fun with the cork-shaped USB light from Suck UK.
 You can finally make good use of your empty (or even half full) bottles by turning them into lighting pieces to liven up the atomsphere in any room.

 The bottlelight recharges via USB thru its integrated connector and has a runtime of 3 hours on a full recharge.
 This means no more messy wire, not to mention you can place your new lighting pieces where power outlets are unavailable.
 And with a simple twist, you can choose from seven different colors to illuminate your bottles to your preferences.
 You get even better results if you try it with patterned bottles.